Jamie-R24/ExecStackInvestigation/README.md

 <img width="3840" height="2400" alt="image" src="https://github.com/user-attachments/assets/0606ec04-3703-464a-bf4a-bb078972e1e5" />

 Although we now know the offset, we can't just override the return address because of the security feature, `NX Enabled`.
 This disables any code from being executed from the stack, so a simple return address overwrite won't work.
+Also, there are no methods within the binary that easily allow us to obtain the `flag.txt` file.
+We need a way to access the file without necessarily printing it.

 If we point our overwritten return address to a function from the standard libc library, we can leverage the power of those functions.
 The standard libc libary is located in an always-executable location, so we would have no problem pointing to one of those functions.
 We need to find where the libc libary was loaded during runtime.
+Then, we can use `system()` in combination with `/bin/sh` to pop a shell and obtain the flag.

 We can use the `puts()` function at the end of the `do_stuff()` function to leak the address of the libc function to `stdout`.
 I'm choosing `setbuff()` as the libc function.
 Let's use ROPGadget to help us.
 We can run `ROPgadget --binary vuln | grep "pop rdi"`.
 This gives us the ability to modify rdi.